9 Real Estate Business Models To Consider with Rising Interest Rates or When Inventories Are Low

 9. Hybrid Real Estate Model

 The hybrid real estate model is a strategy where an agent is also an investor.
-So, you are essentially serving sellers up with multiple different offers.
+As a hybrid agent/investor, you can offer sellers different options based on their need and your evaluation of the property.

-It’s a cash offer.
-Hey, if you’re looking for speed and convenience and are willing to take a bit of a shave in equity, here’s this.
+If they’re looking to sell fast for speed and convenience and are willing to take a bit of a shave in equity, offer to buy the property yourself with a cash offer.

-Or, if they want top dollar, here’s what we can list for them in the market.
+Or, if they want top dollar, you can be their seller’s agent and list the property for a traditional sale.

 Pros